 Student Athlete Commission

-The role of the SAC
+The Role of the SAC

 The UTSNZ Student Athlete Commission aims to allow the voice of the student-athlete to be effectively communicated with the organisation.
 It provides advice to the UTSNZ Executive about issues of student sport participation and achievement, and the development of UTSNZ.
-The Commission also helps to build awareness of UTSNZ within member students groups and to implement student-focused intitiatives.
+The Commission also helps to build awareness of UTSNZ within member students groups and to implement student-focused initiatives.

 The University and Tertiary Sport NZ Student Athlete Commission comprises of up to 11 member students.
 These students are: